 In recent years, hedge funds, pension funds, endowments, investment banks, investment mangers, exchanges and other capital markets participants have been increasingly active in the reinsurance market and markets for related risks, either through the formation of reinsurance companies or the use of other financial products intended to complete with traditional reinsurance.
 We expect competition from these sources and others to continue to increase over time.
 It is possible that such new or alternative capital could cause reductions in prices of our products, or reduce the duration or amplitude of attractive portions of the historical market cycles.
 New entrants or existing competitors may attempt to replicate all or part of our business model and provide further competition in the markets in which we participate.
-Moreover, government-backed entities increasingly represent competition for the coverages we provide directly or for the business of our customers, reducing the potential amount of third party private protection our clients might need or desire.
-To the extent that industry pricing of our products does not meet our hurdle rate, we would generally expect to reduce our future underwriting activities, thus resulting in reduced premiums and a reduction in expected earnings.
+Moreover, government-backed entities increasingly represent competition for the coverages we provide directly or for the business of our products does not meet our hurdle rate, we would generally expect to reduce our future underwriting activities, thus resulting in reduced premiums and a reduction in expected earnings.
 We are unable to predict the extent to which the foregoing or other new, proposed or potential initiatives may affect the demand for our products or the risks for which we seek to provide coverage.